Who Stole My Money?

 If the behavior is happening that frequently that the correct sized disciplinary measures seem to have no effect, see if you can have a talk about why they do what they do, and keep at it over time until you figure it out and find something new to replace the undesriable behavior with.
 Are they lying for attention?
 Are they stealing?
 Violating the speed limit?
 Drinking too much?
 Make sure that you sit down and discuss why they don't have, or want to have, self control under these situations.
 Do they really understand the consequences of their behavior?

-Suffice to say, I've had some very interesting moments when people in my head weren't following the rules.
+Suffice to say, I've had some very interesting moments when people in my head weren't following the agreements.
 I suggest you consider some of these examples of things I have done as reinforcement.
 First perhaps, I should mention things I've found work well for me and my children:

 First, I work on a principle of "natural consequences" so I make them clean up their mess, as best as possible once it's age appropriate.
 Now, an example might be that one of my kids drops an egg.
 It's not a crime, so why yell at them?
 But I'm also not going to clean it up for them.
 At first, I might direct them on how to clean it up, make sure it's all off the floor, clean and disinfect the floor after.
 I'll remind them to be more careful, and if it happens again, I'll remind them of what they have to do to clean it up.